midnightntwrk/midnight-architecture/proposals/0011-contract-interface-types.md

 affect the semantics of the declaration.

 Interfaces do not contain witness or ledger declarations.
-An interfaces cannot be deployed; it simply define a type that can be used to label a contract reference.
+An interface cannot be deployed; it simply defines a type that can be used to label a contract reference.

+An interface name can appear anywhere that a concrete contract type name could appear in the type of a ledger state field or a parameter.
+All restrictions on the use of contract types also apply to interface types.

 The type-checking procedure
 for contracts implementing interfaces is similar to that of the type-checking procedure for classes that implement interfaces in